amaanaijazsheikh/Photographic-Mosaic-Creation-CS445/README.md

 # Photographic Mosaic Creation

 ## Overview
-This project explores the fascinating blend of computational photography and computer vision through the creation of photographic mosaics.
+This project explores the blend of computational photography and computer vision through the creation of photographic mosaics.
 The objective is to reconstruct a target image using smaller image tiles, ensuring both artistic appeal and computational efficiency.
 Core techniques like **color matching**, **adaptive tiling**, and **blending** are utilized to craft visually stunning mosaics.

 ## 🔬 Implementation Pipeline